26 Sep HIPAA Risk Assessment Checklist for Eye Care Professionals

 The HIPAA Security Rule defines technical and non-technical safeguards that require health plans, health plan clearinghouses, and any healthcare provider to implement essential security safeguards to protect both printed and electronic Protected Health Information (ePHI).

-PHI is any information in the patient’s medical record that identifies the patient.
-The Security Rule encompasses computer systems and electronic transmissions of patient information that is created, received, maintained, or transmitted by the covered entity (healthcare provider) or business associate (EHR vendor).
+PHI is any patient’s medical record information that identifies the patient.
+The Security Rule encompasses computer systems and electronic transmissions of patient information created, received, maintained, or transmitted by the covered entity (healthcare provider) or business associate (EHR vendor).

 HIPAA requires all healthcare providers to conduct ongoing HIPAA security risk assessments to ensure their office is compliant with administrative, physical, and technical safeguards.
-These safeguards (as described below per HHS) protect the confidentiality, integrity, and availability of PHI.
+These safeguards (as described below per HHS) protect PHI’s confidentiality, integrity, and availability.